-Mehdi Hosseini often uses the word monodies not only as the title of his composition, but also as a musical term; by which he means the characteristics of single voice structures, adapting themselves to any musical texture.
-The composer had a recording published in Tehran, which also takes on the title Monodis.
-For this album he collected compositions which were written based on regional folk tunes from different parts of Iran.
-The album was recorded in Russia by well-known local soloists, ensembles, and the Saint-Petersburg State Philharmonic Orchestra and State Academic Orchestra.
+The Persian composer Mehdi Hosseini often uses the word “Monodies” not only as the title of this album, but also as a musical term/system; by which he means the characteristics of single voice structures, adapting themselves to any musical texture.
+The album “Monodies” was released in Tehran in 2011.
+For this album Hosseini has selected the compositions he has written based on the folk music of Persia (Iran).
+The pieces were recorded in Russia by soloists, ensembles, the Saint Petersburg State Philharmonic Orchestra and the State Academic Orchestra.
 All of the compositions were written between 2003 and 2009.

 - Concerto for String Quartet and Chamber Orchestra Mehdi Hosseini 16:34

 - Baluch I. Liku Dalgani Mehdi Hosseini 2:55

 - Baluch III.
 Zoljalal Guati Mehdi Hosseini 3:43